-How long does this Gluten-Free Vegan Chocolate Torte keep for?
+How long does this Chocolate Torte keep for?

-- the ground almonds (almond meal) can be substituted with ground hazelnuts or ground walnuts
+- The ground almonds (almond meal) can be replaced with ground hazelnuts or ground walnuts.

-- for an oil-free version, the oil can be substituted with apple sauce
+- For an oil-free version, the oil can be replaced with apple sauce.

 - Red Velvet Cake